azerion/gamedock-sdk/docs/deepLinking.md

 ## Showing a splash screen when clicking a deep link

 If a splash screen parameter was added when creating the DeepLink, for instance, “&splashscreen=splashScreen1”, then the Gamedock SDK will automatically request and show the splash screen (“splashScreen1” in this case).
-A splash screen campaign must be configured in SLOT with a trigger for requestSplashScreen and value “splashScreen1” in this case.
+A splash screen campaign must be configured in the Console with a trigger for requestSplashScreen and value “splashScreen1” in this case.

-## Setting up deep links via SLOT
+## Setting up deep links via the Gamedock Console

-Documentation for setting up deep links via SLOT is currently only available for Gamedock employees.
+Documentation for setting up deep links via the Console is currently only available for Gamedock employees.
 If you need help setting up a new deep link, please contact your Gamedock representative.

 ## Facebook SDK deep linking